kharchenkolab/dropEst/README.md

  ```bash
  dropest [options] -P -c ./config.xml ./kallisto_res_*.bam
  ```

+### Count intronic / exonic reads only
+One feature of the pipeline is the ability to count only UMIs, which reads touch only specific parts of a genome.
+Option *"-L"* allows to specify all acceptable types of regions:
+* e: UMIs with exonic reads only
+* i: UMIs with intronic reads only
+* E: UMIs, which have both exonic and not annotated reads
+* I: UMIs, which have both intronic and not annotated reads
+* B: UMIs, which have both exonic and intronic reads
+* A: UMIs, which have exonic, intronic and not annotated reads

+Thus, to count all UMIs with exonic **or** not annotated reads, use *"-L eE"*.
+Default value: *"-L eEBA"*.

+Example commands:
+* Intronic reads only:
+    ```bash
+    dropest [-f] [-g ./genes.gtf] -L i -c ./config.xml ./alignment_*.bam
+    ```
+* Exonic reads only:
+    ```bash
+    dropest [-f] [-g ./genes.gtf] -L i -c ./config.xml ./alignment_*.bam
+    ```
+* Exon/intron spanning reads:
+    ```bash
+    dropest [-f] [-g ./genes.gtf] -L BA -c ./config.xml ./alignment_*.bam
+    ```

+The pipeline can determine genome regions either using .gtf annotation file or using .bam tags, i.e. for CellRanger output (see *Estimation/BamTags/Type* in *configs/config_desc.xml*).
+If .gtf file isn't provided and .bam file doesn't containt annotation tags, all reads with not empty gene tag are considered as exonic.

 ### Command line arguments for dropEst
 *  -b, --bam-output: print tagged bam files